 When a new app is added to your Slack workspace, you'll be shown exactly the type of permissions it's asking for: you'll see both what it'll have access to and what it can do with that information.

 When installing an app, the yellow caution triangle will alert you to important security considerations.
 Make sure to pay extra attention to what an app is able to do.

 A caution sign may show up in a few different scenarios:

-Some apps create bot users on your team.
+Some apps create bot users in Slack.
 Bots have access to the same actions and information that members have: this means there is a wide range of helpful actions a bot can take, but it also means a bot may have broad access to the information you share in Slack.
-Make sure to give careful consideration to apps that ask to add bots to your team.
+Make sure to give careful consideration to apps that ask to add bots to your workspace.

 View access types

-Access types help you understand the kind of information an app can access within your Slack team.
+Access types help you understand the kind of information an app can access within Slack.

-Team Owners and Team Admins can use the access type filter in the Slack App Directory for an at-a-glance view of what the apps on their team can access.
+Workspace Owners and Workspace Admins can use the access type filter in the Slack App Directory for an at-a-glance view of what the apps in their workspace can access.
 Here's how: